-Following is an exhaustive list of variable length property types.
+Following is an exhaustive list of property types that are either variable length or stored in a stream like variable length property types.
 These property types are specified in [MS-OXCDATA] section 2.11.1.

 - PtypString

 - PtypBinary

 - PtypString8

 - PtypGuid

 Each variable length property has an entry in the property stream.
 However, the entry contains only the property tag, the size, and a flag providing more information about the property.
 The entry does not contain the variable length property's value.
 Since the value can be variable in length, it is stored in an individual stream (1) by itself.
 Properties of type PtypGuid do not have variable length values (they are always 16 bytes long).
 However, like variable length properties, they are stored in a stream (1) by themselves in the .msg file because the values have a large size.
 Therefore, they are grouped along with variable length properties.